vmware-archive/lightwave/docs/api/vmdns-c-api.md

 On your linker command, add vmdnsclient as a dependency library, e.g. `-vmdnsclient` for gcc.

 ## Connection Management APIs
+Following APIs helps to establish and close secure sessions to a DNS server

 ### VmDnsOpenServerA
 The VmDnsOpenServerA opens a handle to DNS server